elixir-no-nels/ehos-python/docs/usage.md

 **Important notes**

-Openstack has an issue where ssh key pair added using the dashboard is not visible for the API/CLI.
+Openstack (at least the uh-cloud instance) has an issue where ssh key pair added using the dashboard is not visible for the API/CLI.
 If this is the case add the key using the CLI.
 See: http://docs.uh-iaas.no/en/latest/known-issues.html#api-access

 ```bash
 # Upload ssh the id-rsa publich key to openstack with the name mykey